 In this study they discussed many aspects of this theory, including the following: “Two studies to date have examined the impacts of exposure to nature among individuals with ADHD.
 Both focused on children aged 7 to 12 years who had been professionally diagnosed with ADHD.
 In the first study, 96 parents rated a variety of leisure activities with respect to whether their child’s symptoms were better than, worse than, or the same as usual after engaging in those activities.
 Parents also rated the general severity of their child’s symptoms and provided information on the “greenness” of the child’s typical play settings.
 Results indicated that symptoms were better than usual after activities in relatively green settings.
 Moreover, the aftereffects of activities taking place in green outdoor settings were better than those of activities taking place either indoors or in relatively built outdoor settings, and the greener a child’s typical play settings, the less severe his or her general symptoms.”
 Read more about this study here.

-Some parents ask how to give their children outdoor experiences when they don’t have a garden or have a “brown thumb” (which is the opposite of a green thumb).
+Some parents ask how to give their children outdoor experiences when they don’t have a garden or don’t have experience (successfully) growing things.
 The answer is to just make the beset of whatever situation you’re in!
 If your family lives in an apartment or condo without a yard, plant seeds in a few pots along your doorstep or patio.
 If you’re naturally inclined to kill plants, try easy-to-raise vegetables like tomatoes, zucchini, corn, or lettuce.